MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers.md

 Each country or region has different instructions, different types of phone numbers (geographic/non-geographic and service (toll/toll-free)), and rules/regulations for getting phone numbers so they can be used in Microsoft Teams.

-Sometimes (depending on your country or region) you won't be able to get new user (subscriber) or service (toll or toll-free) phone numbers using the Microsoft Teams admin center or you might need specific phone numbers (vanity requests) or specific area codes.
+Sometimes (depending on your country or region) you won't be able to get new user (subscriber) or service (toll or toll-free) phone numbers using the Microsoft Teams admin center, or you might need specific phone numbers (vanity requests) or specific area codes.

-If so, you'll need to download the correct PDF LOA form (per country or region and type of phone numbers) and send it back to us.
-Our service desk will take it from there and start processing your request.
+If you need help, [contact the TNS Service Desk](contact-tns-service-desk.md).

 ### Letters of Authorization (LOAs) to transfer/port existing phone numbers